Leprosy

 Leprosy in Negeri Sembilan: A Tale of Quarantine and Community Spirit!

-Community Support - Kuala Pilah - Leprosy - Negeri Sembilan - Orang Asli - Public Health
+health outbreak - Kuala Pilah - Leprosy - Negeri Sembilan - Orang Asli - public health awareness

 Get the latest scoop on the leprosy outbreak in Negeri Sembilan and discover how the community is rallying together amidst challenges.